Changissnz/nu_merchant_principal/README.md

 many pieces to be given the sole identity through innumerable functions attributed to it.
 Oh, these localized-mutative effectors, these cycles.

+The cycle is one of the cornerstones of scientific
+methodology: trial-and-error as cyclical iteration for wanted products that can be reproduced by the most accurate cycle of methodology.
+With phrasing that directly associates "error" with "trial", positive expectations of these methodological practices are halved.
+The objective of <ins>purely gainful value transfer</ins> from trial-and-error operations must have risk of failure.
+The cycle of trial-and-error for discovery is usually run in a localized zone.
+After the discovery, the most accurate cycle is practiced in other local zones, maybe in a "global" zone.
+The best cyclical methodology from trial-and-error is still a localized-mutative effector by its conception, however perfect, and are also usually modified to some extent for every application of different localities and globalities.
+Some cyclical methodologies cannot be so easily externally mutated to account for distinguishing traits from one application to another.
+What necessity to run the methodological cycle, regardless, requires the marginalization of the distinguishing traits in the representation of the input, in effect marginalizing the surface of disapproving attack on the cycle.
+<ins>Pathologically-perceived inputs</ins>, inputs that
+would be misapplied by a particular cycle of methodology, can be nevertheless inserted into the localized-mutative effector.
+And then what.
+There is bound to be error from the cycle onto the input and maybe beyond.
+The particular cycle should not have been run but, by some volition probably self-claimed to be righteous without challenge if not for the judgment of its pathology by the results, the input was processed by it; the input acted as a catalyst for <ins>falsely-caused firings</ins>.